NextronSystems/analysis-cockpit-manual/upgrade/cluster.rst

       - This performs the update and has to be in the newest version
     * - Cluster status is "green"
       - We don't want to upgrade a non functional cluster
-    * - Connection to our update servers
+    * - Connection to our new update servers
       - New update server infrastructure

 For details regarding some of the above tasks, see the next section